GET YOUR FACTS STRAIGHT

 3 How common is it?

-It is estimated that PD can affect as many as 1 in 10 men worldwide—in the US, PD is considered a rare medical condition.
-Diagnosis rates remain low because men living with PD may be too uncomfortable to see a urologist, a doctor who specializes in men’s health conditions.
+It is estimated that PD can affect as many as 1 in 10 men worldwide.
+Diagnosis rates remain low because men living with PD may be too uncomfortable to see a urologist, a doctor who specializes in men’s sexual and reproductive health.

 4 What causes PD?